cdimascio/express-openapi-validator/README.md

     # OpenAPI's operationId may be used to to specify the operation id
     operationId: ping
     # x-eov-operation-id may be used to specify the operation id
-    # Used when operationId is omiited.
+    # Used when operationId is omitted.
 Overrides operationId when both are specified
     x-eov-operation-id: ping
     # specifies the path to the operation handler.
     # the path is relative to the operationHandlers option